metalninja1001/sysadcom/README.md

 ### Install
 - Clone the repo to your directory
-- CD in to newly cloned repo `cd sysadcom`
+- CD in to newly cloned repo `cd sysadcom/SysAdminCompanion`
 - Run `pip install .`

 ### Usage